 During one warm afternoon, we drove a little over an hour from the Heritage Le Telfair to the Mauritian capital, Port Louis.
 Because I found myself comparing Mauritius to the Maldives, Port Louis would win hands down against Male.
 Our Taste Buddies Mauritian food tour took us on a historic walk through Port Louis.
 Our guide, Nick, not only educated us on what to eat in Mauritius but also on its unique history.
 After all, Nick is 8th generation Mauritian – very cool.
 Our tour included recommendations on where to go shopping in Mauritius and a tour of some of the top Mauritius tourist attractions.

 Mauritius Attractions Tip: This tour is one of the top Port Louis Mauritius attractions and one of the top things to do in the north of Mauritius for anyone who loves not only food but learning about history as well.
 This was also one of my top 5 things to do in Mauritius.

 Book one of the top Mauritius activities – Mauritian Street Food Tour From $65

 Take a Mauritian Cooking Class

 Nick taught us all about Mauritian street food and the historic Creole cuisine of the island.
-Then, at the Heritage Le Telfair we learned to cook.
-We made a very very typical Mauritian speciality of smoked marlin with hearts of palm, and a Mauritian chicken curry.
+Then, at the Heritage Le Telfair, we learned to cook.
+We made a very very typical Mauritian specialty of smoked marlin with hearts of palm, and a Mauritian chicken curry.
 We finished up with tasty fried bananas, cooked in orange juice and local Mauritian rum.
 Plus, the chef sent us home with two jars of their special curry powder!